 The Garmin Fenix 3 is my favorite piece of hiking gear, bar none.
 It’s like having an outdoors smartphone on my wrist, 24/7.
 The Fenix 3 has hundreds of features.
 Here’s what’s good, what’s not, and why you should get this awesome hiking watch.

-After months of testing, I can easily say that the La Sportiva Synthesis is the best hiking shoe or hiking boot that I’ve owned.
+After using these for over 2 years, I can easily say that the La Sportiva Synthesis is the best hiking shoe or hiking boot that I’ve owned.
 This hiking shoe is lightweight, rugged, and has a great trail feel.
 I use it for everything now.
 Here’s why it’s so great.

 Some other daypacks might have more bells and whistles, but the Camelbak Mule NV comes out ahead.
 This great hiking daypack is my goto pack for everything outdoors.
 Some of my buddies have other daypacks, but everyone ends up complimenting me on this great hiking daypack.